Effects of the second virial coefficient on the adiabatic lapse rate of dry atmospheres: Results

 The search for planets similar to Earth has received a lot of attention in recent years \footnote{An example of this is the Exoplanet Exploration Program of NASA, which aims are to characterize their properties and to identify which of them could harbor life, https://exoplanets.nasa.gov/ }.
 In 2007, the planet Gl 581d was detected orbiting the M-dwarf Gl 581 \cite{udry2007}.
 It has around eight times Earth's mass and gravity of $\SI{20.3}{\meter/\second^2}$.
 Its location renders it likely habitable \cite{Hu}.
 In order to possess liquid water, its atmosphere must consist of 96\% of CO$_2$ in a wide range of pressures and temperatures at the surface level \cite{Hu,wordsworth,vonParis}.
 The computation of the lapse rate that we present in this subsect. took into account these considerations, displayed in table~\ref{tab:exo}.
 The latter also contains the corresponding value of $\varepsilon_0$.

-In this case, the temperature interval is bounded from below by conditions that allow for the coexistence of two or more phases (gas-liquid, gas-solid, or the triple point of CO$_2$, see fig.~\ref{fig:adExo} a)), so that other effects (like latent heat) may be neglected.
-In fig.~\ref{fig:adExo} a), we show the adiabatic curves of each model and each atmospheric condition under consideration.
-Figure ~\ref{fig:adExo} b) contains the deviation of the adiabatic curves from those of the ideal gas.
-Notice that when atmospheric conditions are close to STP, this deviation decreases, as expected.
+In this case, the temperature interval is bounded from below by conditions that allow for the coexistence of two or more phases (gas-liquid, gas-solid, or the triple point of CO$_2$), so that other effects (like latent heat) may be neglected.
+Therefore, the adiabatic curves in fig.~\ref{fig:adExo} are considered in such a way that avoids the coexistence curve.
+Moreover, notice that when atmospheric conditions are close to STP, this deviation decreases, as we discussed in subsect.~\ref{subsect:HCAC}.

-Remarkably, this example shows the atmospheric conditions under which the effect of the second viral coefficient on the lapse rate is relevant.
+Remarkably, this example shows the atmospheric conditions under which the effect of the second viral coefficient on the lapse rate is relevant as fig.~\ref{fig:lrExo} illustrates.
 Notice that for the lower values of temperature and pressure ($\SI{<500}{\kilo\pascal}$), the lapse rate of the van der Waals and square-well models overestimate the ideal gas prediction, in contrast to the hard-sphere model.
 This is in full agreement with the results obtained in Titan, which has similar atmospheric conditions (see subsect. \eqref{sub:Ext}).
 Furthermore, as expected, the value of the lapse rate approaches to the ideal gas prediction for low pressures.